 very easy to do maintenance/service no springs jumping out or tools needed(not counting the cassette tool)

-I managed to get a small dent in 2 spoke nipples, but it did not effect the threads, might have been a big stone that hit them, the dent was only one one side so I could get the spoke tool on.
+I managed to get a small dent in 2 spoke nipples, but it did not affect the threads, might have been a big stone that hit them, the dent was only one side so I could get the spoke tool on.

-I Recommend this wheelset, if you want wheelset that works and is easy to work on, then this is a good choice.
+I can recommend this wheelset if you want a wheelset that is easy to work on, for a decent price.